CeFi Lending

 Principle 2: Demand Transparency

-Only use platforms that publish proof of reserves, clearly explain their yield sources, and operate within a regulatory framework.
-If a platform is vague about any of these, find a different platform.
+I only consider platforms that publish proof of reserves, clearly explain yield sources, and operate within regulatory frameworks.
+If any platform is vague about these basics, I move on.

 Principle 3: Accept Lower Yields

-Sustainable yields in crypto lending are generally in the 3%–8% range for stablecoins and 1%–4% for BTC.
-If a platform is offering significantly more without a clear explanation, the risk is higher than you think.
+Sustainable crypto lending yields are generally 3%–8% for stablecoins and 1%–4% for BTC.
+If a platform offers significantly more without clear explanation, the hidden risks are higher than you think.

 Principle 4: Maintain Withdrawal Readiness

-Always test the withdrawal process before committing significant capital.
-Monitor your platforms for any signs of stress — delayed withdrawals, unusual communications, or changes to terms of service.
+I test withdrawal processes before committing significant capital and monitor platforms for stress signals — delayed withdrawals, unusual communications, or terms changes.

 Track every deposit, withdrawal, and interest payment.
-You will need this for taxes, and you will need it if you ever need to file a claim in a bankruptcy proceeding.
+You'll need this for taxes, and unfortunately, you might need it for bankruptcy claims.

 Never deposit more than you can afford to lose entirely.
-This sounds like boilerplate advice, but the Celsius and BlockFi depositors who lost the most were often those who had concentrated their savings in these platforms.
+The Celsius and BlockFi depositors who lost the most were often those who concentrated their savings in these platforms.

 How to Evaluate Any New Platform

-• How long has the platform been operating?
-Prefer platforms with at least 2+ years of track record
+• Operating history: Prefer platforms with 2+ years track record

-• Does it publish proof of reserves?
-Non-negotiable for CeFi platforms
+• Proof of reserves: Non-negotiable for CeFi platforms

-• What are the yields?
-If significantly above market rates, ask why
+• Yield sustainability: If significantly above market, ask why

 The Bottom Line

-The yields may be lower than the 12%–17% that Celsius once promised, but they come from real borrowing demand rather than unsustainable token subsidies.
-In lending — whether traditional or crypto — sustainability always matters more than headline rates.
+The yields may be lower than the 12%–17% Celsius once promised, but they're based on real borrowing demand rather than unsustainable token subsidies.
+In lending — whether traditional or crypto — sustainability always beats headline rates.

 This article is for informational purposes only and does not constitute financial, investment, or tax advice.
 Crypto lending involves significant risks, including the potential loss of your entire deposit.
 Platform features, rates, and regulatory status change frequently.
 Always conduct your own research and consult qualified professionals before making financial decisions.